top of page

 The evening before my return to Minnesota, I sat on a boulder looking out at the bay at the tail end of a storm.
 The two rocky islands lay like whalebacks in the water, submerged along all but slender ridges by the waves.
 A colony of gulls had long nested on their backs.
 As a burst of sunshine pierced the clouds, the gulls stood serene as virgin snow out of the reach of the waves, facing the wind in pin-drop silence.
 The larger island glowed in an ethereal whitish gray and its smaller relation in pale rose, while the gulls formed a thick, undulating white line against the indigo sky.
 No landscape that I could recall had ever felt as unexpectedly intimate, and as readily mine.

 I looked out at the islands and began to surrender to a primitive instinct that sought to draw me back to a forgotten home country, language, and part of memory and self that I could no longer know myself without.
-Over the next five years I would make five more visits to Sweden.
-Staying anywhere from weeks to months, I walked the shore, saw relatives, and searched the city for former homes and hangouts, piecing together my family’s comings and goings between Long Island, Gothenburg, and the cottage.
+Over the next few years I would make several more visits to Sweden, staying anywhere from weeks to months, walking the shore, seeing relatives, and searching the city for former homes and hangouts.
 As I looked out at the bay a final time now, a gull climbed fluently into the air.
 Its gleaming white form soared up and down, back and around over the islands, nothing but the invisible current and instinct to keep it from falling from the sky.

 Note: To respect others’ privacy, I have changed the names and slightly modified the identities of some people in The Midsummer Sun writings.